Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

 Where the buyer pulls out because they can no longer afford the house, or they offer a reduced amount (gazundering), you could lower the asking price or open a negotiation.
 If they generally want the house, they won’t want to lose it, especially if they are in a chain themselves and you may be able to come up with an amount that satisfies both sides.
 Alternatively, you could try a slightly lower offer and attach a contingency clause (for example, the buyer has 2 weeks to respond).
 Putting the house back on the market is another option.
 If the house you want to buy falls through there could be similar and nearby houses available, or your estate agent may know of properties that have yet to be advertised, so you could end up with an even more perfect house.

 Option 2: Move into rented accommodation

-Option 3: Sell to a home buying company
+Option 3: Sell to a house buying company

 In cases where you’ve bought your new house, but the buyer of your old house pulls out, you could sell the latter to a company such as webuyanyhouse.co.uk.
-Companies like these offer up to 90% of its current market value, do not charge for appraisals and guarantee to buy your home.
+We can offer up to 90% of your house's current market value and get things moving quickly for you.
 Where the only alternative may be putting the house back on the market, this is a cheaper, quicker and less stressful option.

 Option 4: Consider taking out a bridge loan

-You could instead take out a bridge loan, so that you can afford both your old and new houses.
-Bridge loans bridge the gap between buying your new home and selling your old one, and is a good way to ensure you don’t lose out on the house you want.
-They can however be expensive.
+You could instead take out a bridge loan so that you can afford both your old and new houses.
+Bridge loans bridge the gap between buying your new house and selling your old one and is a good way to ensure you don’t lose out on the house you want.
+They can, however, be expensive.
 See our previous post, ‘The Property Chain – A Quick Guide’ for more detail.